httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # The Digest Field {#digest}

-The `Digest` field contains a list of one or more representation digest values as defined in {{representation-digest}}.
+The `Digest` field contains a comma-separated list of one or more representation digest values as defined in {{representation-digest}}.
 It can be used in both requests and responses.